 Today, I have a green salsa recipe that you will love so much you’ll want to make it summer after summer.
 Tomatillo salsa verde is so very simple, yet so fresh and good chilled, especially on a hot day!

 You can easily grow them in your garden or buy them at about any supermarket, especially in the summertime.

-About Tomatillos In 150 Words Or Less
+Growing Tomatillos- In 50 Words Or Less

+Very easily grown from seed and quick to produce fruit, you can sow several seed right into your garden soil in late May where it will get full sun.
 Keep well watered until the seedling is established.
 Choose your strongest seedling and thin to ONE plant ~ they get pretty big (3′ x 3′ or more).

-The tomatillo fruit is surrounded by a paper-like husk.
+As it develops on the plant, the tomatillo fruit is surrounded by a paper-like husk.
 As the fruit matures, it fills the husk and can split it open by harvest-time.

 Fire Roasted Tomatillo Salsa Verde Recipe